billyfish/earmark/readme.md

 ## LICENSE:

 The code is available under the MIT license.
 The md4c parts are copyright Martin Mitas.
-The emoticon_bigsmile image is copyright to Martin Merz, go to http://www.masonicons.info for more information and to get his awesome artwork.
+The program icon and emoticon_bigsmile image are copyright to Martin Merz, go to http://www.masonicons.info for more information and to get his awesome artwork.
 The rest is copyright (c) 2021 by Simon Tyrrell.